 Dusk in an abandoned-by-Eminent-Domain Ghetto – Douala, Cameroon – August 1998

 “This is what economic development looks like in Cameroon, eh?”
-The older Anglo, slender, maybe 40, clean-cut and early gray nodded toward the gleaming forest green Ford Expedition pulling up.
+From he older Anglo, slender, maybe 40, clean-cut and early gray.
+He turned, nodded toward the gleaming forest green Ford Expedition pulling up.
 “Nun in a knocking shop.”

 “Part of his act.”